-Historic vegetation would be cared for through ongoing cyclical maintenance by willing property owners and the NPS.
-Historic land use patterns would continue with a private-sector farmer leasing and eventually owning the NPS-owned farm lands to grow crops, providing a moderate to major benefit to the cultural landscape.
+Historic vegetation would be cared for through

+ongoing cyclical maintenance by willing property owners and the NPS.
+Historic land use patterns would continue with a private-sector farmer leasing the NPS-owned farm lands to grow crops, providing a major benefit to the cultural landscape.